 Before spinning tunes by some of country music's hardest working women, here's a man's celebration of the working woman who's helping keep a roof over their family's heads.

 Back in the 1960's, Norma Jean set a standard for applauding the average working woman in a country song, both here and with story-song "Truck Driving Woman."

 "9 to 5," Dolly Parton

-Thanks to Dolly’s global appeal, this song remains the most obvious and memorable anthem about working women.
-It’s relatable to every office worker in desperate need of a morning cup of coffee.
+Thanks to Dolly's global appeal, this Grammy award-winning song remains country music's most obvious and memorable anthem about working women.
+It's relatable to every office worker in desperate need of a morning cup of coffee.

 "Blowin' Smoke," Kacey Musgraves

 This early Musgraves hit focuses on the realities of working as a waitress while plotting the rest of your life or moving up the restaurant ladder.